When you mention fun things to do in Bali, most people generally think about areas such as Seminyak, Canggu & Ubud.

 Have a read and I m sure you’ll be wanting to spend some time up here exploring all these holiday gems on the Bukit.

 All surfers know that to get to the Uluwatu surf, you have to enter through Suluban Cave.
 It’s a mystical place and looks like a movie set from Hollywood, with high walls and stairs leading to a temple.
 Walk around the cave at low tide, and you will find a hidden beach perfect to enjoy a bit of sun baking and the warm waters of Uluwatu.

 It’s only accessible at low tide and can get crowded with everyone wanting their must-have Instagram selfie.

 2. You have to visit Greenbowl Beach

-No one really comes here to Greenbowl as it can be a bit tricky to find.
-Plus once you get here you have to walk down a few hundred steps down the cliff to finally get to the beach.
-But, once you’re there it’s so worth it.
-A hidden beach, best at low tide you can in some cases have the whole place to yourself, except for the odd surfer and monkey.
-At the time of writing this, Greenbowl we have noticed is starting to get really popular so get here before the rest of the world discovers this place.
+No one really comes here to Greenbowl, as it can be a bit tricky to find.
+Plus, once you get here, you have to walk a few hundred steps down the cliff to get to the beach finally.
+But, once you’re there, it’s so worth it.
+A hidden beach, best at low tide, you can, in some cases, have the whole place to yourself, except for the odd surfer and monkey.
+At the time of writing this, Greenbowl we have noticed, is starting to get really popular, so get here before the rest of the world discovers this place.
 It’s a fantastic example of how Bali’s raw beauty was a decade ago.

 Bali Villa Escapes tip: save some energy for the walk back up the cliff as it can be a killer – there are ladies at the top of the cliff who will give you a massage for $10 / hour – make sure you take advantage of this.